SecureHats/security-copilot/Lesson 2/README.md

 ## Parameter Object

-You don't have to use the parameter object, but it's handy when making a plugin for CoPilot(s).
+You don't have to use the parameter object, but it's handy when making a plugin for Copilot(s).
 If you include the parameter object in the path item, the parameters will affect all actions on that path.
 Alternatively, you can place parameters in the operations object, where they'll only affect that specific action.
 <br>